ZetCode

 C# read/write data with Encoding

-Next, we write data to a file and read from it using specified encoding.
+Next, we write data to a file and read it back using a specified encoding.

 Program.cs